actions-cool/.github/README.md

 ## 💬 How to use?

 1. Fork this repository to your organization or yourself.
+Note: Don't rename.
+Please keep `.github`.

 2. Navigate to the main page of the repository what you want to add.